Will Computers Become Extinct Because of the Increase in Mobile Usage?

 Increase in Mobile Casinos

 As technology advanced and people were able to play their favorite casino games on their computers instead of in a brick and mortar casino, there was a slight decline in a number of people visiting a casino.
 Around 2.1 billion people own a smartphone, giving them immediate access to online casinos.
-In fact, the gambling industry receives the second largest amount of mobile traffic with a huge figure of 66.2 percent – this is over half!
-Considering that people have the option to either visit an actual casino or play their favorite table games via their computer, this is a huge figure.
+In fact, the gambling industry receives the second largest amount of mobile traffic with a huge figure of 66.2 per cent – this is over half!
+Considering that people have the option to either visit an actual casino or play their favourite table games via their computer, this is a huge figure.

 Playing games and placing bets with your mobile phone on slots and other popular games is convenient for everyone.
 For young, budding gamblers, visiting an actual casino might not be an option, especially if they’re a busy student.
 As millennials essentially grew up with advancing technology, using mobile casinos is ideal for them, as they get to enjoy the casino experience within the comfort of their own home environment.
 With hundreds of apps available for download available on your smartphone, it’s hardly surprising that people prefer this gambling platform as opposed to the desktop computer.
 With so much evidence of the increase in mobile gambling, it’s highly likely that computer will no longer be in the running when it comes to casinos.